 If you have any comments or suggestions for something we can explain in about two minutes, send an email to email@example.com

-It’s time for another Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to make you a more powerful PCRecruiter user.
+Welcome to another Two Minute Tuesday, Main Sequence’s series of short videos with tips, tricks, and tutorials to help make you a more powerful PCRecruiter user.

-We’ll look at more powerful things you can do with your Pipeline in future videos, but that’s it for this week’s Two Minute Tuesday.
-For more, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
+For more Two Minute Tuesdays, subscribe to this YouTube channel and watch our social networks or your PCR login screen.
 If you have any suggestions for future episodes, send an email to firstname.lastname@example.org.